 - Pay Per Lead – The pay per lead method requires the affiliate to promote the merchant’s site and expand the customer base.
 The merchant pays the affiliate after a successful promotion by the affiliate.

-Now that you have an idea about what affiliate marketing is and its importance for a food blogger, here’s a list of the best 10 affiliate programs that you should look out for in 2020.
+Now that you have an idea about what affiliate marketing is and its importance for a food blogger, here’s a list of the best 10 affiliate programs that you should look out.

 Top 10 Affiliate Programs That Food Bloggers Must Join